tim-group/make-it-easy-templates/README.md

 }
 ```

-Then you can make apples like this:
+Then you can make Apple instances like this:
 ```java
 DataTemplate.derivedFromA(new AppleTemplate() {{
   with(ripeness, 1.0);